-Recently, bioengineering students from Clemson University traveled to Tanzania to assess the medical device needs in the area as part of the university’s Developing World Biomedical Device Innovation Co-Op program.
+In 2017, bioengineering students from Clemson University assessed the medical device needs in Tanzania as part of the university’s Developing World Biomedical Device Innovation Co-Op program.
 The program, made possible through a VentureWell Faculty Grant, was developed by John DesJardins, associate professor of bioengineering at Clemson.
-DesJardin’s goal is to partner U.S.-based biomedical companies with Clemson’s biomedical engineering students to make improvements to existing medical devices and to develop new healthcare innovations that better meet the needs of clinicians and patients around the world.
+DesJardin’s goal is to partner U.S.-based biomedical companies with Clemson’s biomedical engineering students to make improvements to existing medical devices and to develop new innovations that better meet the needs of clinicians and patients around the world.

 DesJardins says the partnership served both the students and the companies.
 “Companies don’t always have the time or resources required to build relationships with clinics or hospitals in those countries,” he says.
 “Students were able to spend a considerable amount of customer discovery time in the field, focusing on actual medical device needs versus what engineers and designers think is needed.
 The students used their research findings to tell companies what’s wrong with their technology, and what can be improved.”

 As industry gains insight through the program, the students build their research chops and real-world experience.
 “The collaborative program provides students with the opportunity to shape the development of medical tech innovations with large companies,” DesJardins says.
 “And they get a first-hand look at the process, gaining valuable knowledge and experience that employers seek in future employees.”

 Clemson’s program is just one example of the power of an industry and university collaboration, which allows both parties to rely on each other for their strengths.
 Industry has the funding for research and the experience to commercialize a product.
 Universities—who are receiving fewer federal dollars than ever before for scientific research—are research powerhouses who can tackle the in-the-trenches work to invent, develop, and test products.